Answers to Common Questions About New Zealand Car Rental

-What sort of driving license is required in New Zealand?
+What sort of driving licence is required in New Zealand?

-You can legally drive in New Zealand for up to 12 months if you have either a current driver’s license from your home country, or an International Driving Permit.
-All drivers, including overseas visitors, must carry their license or permit when driving.
+You can legally drive in New Zealand for up to 12 months if you have either a current driver’s licence from your home country, or an International Driving Permit.
+All drivers, including overseas visitors, must carry their licence or permit when driving.

 You will only be able to drive the same types of vehicles you are licensed to drive in your home country.
-Make sure your overseas driver’s license is current.
+Make sure your overseas driver’s licence is current.